Highlights on final day of the Commonwealth Games

 Australia’s Mike Shelley defied the brutal heat to retain his marathon title in two hours, 16.46 minutes.
 Silver went to Uganda’s Munyo Mutai, two minutes and 16 seconds behind, while Scotland’s Robbie Simpson took bronze.

-Simpson’s team mate Callum Hawkins was leading inside the final five kilometres when he succumbed to heat exhaustion and collapsed.
+Simpson’s team mate Callum Hawkins was leading inside the final five kilometers when he succumbed to heat exhaustion and collapsed.

 “Callum Hawkins is conscious following his fall and has been taken away in an ambulance.
 We all wish Callum a speedy recovery,” British Athletics tweeted.